 There we go – I’m connected to my Windows 10 Multi-User master image inside Microsoft Azure via my Azure Bastion HTML5 (agentless) service!

-Hope this helps to get familiar with Azure Bastion for Remote Access to your infra & Windows Virtual Desktop servers.
+Hope this helps to get familiar with Azure Bastion for Remote Access to your infra & Azure Virtual Desktop servers.

 There are updates coming to this feature, which results in more and more interesting use-cases for your customers.
 Stay tuned.